-- 13.2.1 Every Member and Student shall provide CPA Ontario with their legal and preferred names, residential and business address, telephone number, and email address, and shall specify a preferred contact address (business or residential), and any other information required by the Registrar in accordance with the Regulations. - 13.2.2 Every Firm shall provide CPA Ontario with their name, business address, telephone number, website url, the name and contact details of the Firm Representative, and any other information required by the Registrar in accordance with the Regulations. - 13.2.3 Every Member, Student, and Firm shall provide CPA Ontario with written notice of any change in their contact information before a change takes place or within 30 Days of the change, and shall provide proof as required by CPA Ontario of any legal change of name.
+- 13.2.1 Every Member and Student shall provide CPA Ontario with their legal and preferred names, residential and business address, telephone number, and an email address as specified in the Regulations, and shall specify a preferred contact address (business or residential), and any other information required by the Registrar in accordance with the Regulations. - 13.2.2 Every Firm shall provide CPA Ontario with their name, business address, telephone number, website URL, the name and contact details of the Firm Representative, and any other information required by the Registrar in accordance with the Regulations. - 13.2.3 Every Member, Student, and Firm shall provide CPA Ontario with written notice of any change in their contact information before a change takes place or within 30 Days of the change, and shall provide proof as required by CPA Ontario of any legal change of name.